In this PostgreSQL tutorial, I will show how to use like operator in PostgreSQL.

 WHERE country LIKE '%ra%';

-As you can see in the above output, the query returns all the name of country which contains the substring ‘ra’ at different postion in different country name.
+As you can see in the above output, the query returns all the name of countries that contains the substring ‘ra’ in different positions in different country names.

-Again run the query with multiple values, means also serach for the countries containing substring ‘S’ in the country name.
-For that use the below query.
+Again, run the query with multiple values, which means also search for the countries containing the substring ‘S’ in the country name.
+For that, use the below query.

 SELECT country FROM customers_data